Tutors – Dylan Bissell, Laura Denham, Anastasiia S., Kim Hughes.

 Whilst undertaking her Masters of Numeracy, Laura also taught Mathematics in an International School in Thailand, and in 2019 she was a VCAA assessor, assessing the Further Mathematics written exam.

 As part of her teaching allotment in 2020, Laura undertook one-on-one and small group tutoring of mathematics as part of MYLNS, the Middle Years Literacy and Numeracy Support program.
 She is a patient and supportive teacher and tutor, who firmly believes in teaching for understanding rather than rote memorisation of formulae.
 This helps her students be able to work out problems independently, rather than have to rely on memorised facts.

 Laura has detailed knowledge of current curricula, including the Victorian Curriculum and VCE Study Designs.
 She is able to tutor students in LANTITE Numeracy, as well as mathematics from Year 5 to 10, VCE Units 1&2 General Maths and Maths Methods, and VCE Units 3&4 Further Maths.
 She is able to cater for different learning styles and develop targeted teaching programs in order to get the best out of each student.

-Anastasiia S. is a qualified secondary school Mathematics teacher.
-She completed Bachelor of Science at University of Toronto, majoring in Mathematics and Masters of Teaching (Secondary Mathematics) at the University of New South Wales.
+Anastasiia S. is a qualified Secondary School Mathematics teacher.
+She completed a Bachelor of Science at University of Toronto, majoring in Mathematics and Masters of Teaching (Secondary Mathematics) at the University of New South Wales.
 Anastasiia has worked in high schools and several private learning centres, tutoring Mathematics from Year 1 all the way through to Year 12.
 She also has experience in tutoring mature-age students, TAFE students and pre-service teachers.